Mother's Day treats for kids to make

 Lemon curd & blueberry loaf cake

-No afternoon tea would be complete without some generously buttered scones with lashings of cream and jam - this simple recipe can be rustled up in no time and kids will love stamping out the scones and painting them with egg wash.
+No afternoon tea would be complete without some easy fluffy scones with lashings of cream and jam.
+This simple recipe can be rustled up in no time and kids will love stamping out the scones and painting them with egg wash.